-9 Delivery Patterns Delivery Patterns Mode(s) of Study Location(s) of Study Duration of Study Code(s) Full Time City Centre 3 years US0955 Professional Placement Year City Centre 4 years US1292
+9 Delivery Patterns

+Mode(s) of Study Location(s) of Study Duration of Study Code(s)

+Full Time with City Centre 4 years (19/20)

+found ation
-10 Entry Requirements Home: 112 points (tbc)

-EU: Detail the English language requirements (in IELTS scores).
-International: Minimum overall score of 6.0, with no less than 5.5 in each band.
+10 Entry Requirements Home: 112 points (tbc) F IL EU: Detail the English language requirements (in IELTS score) International: Minimum overall score of 6.0, with no less than 5.5 in each band.
 Access: Insert details of any Access to HE course students may have completed.
-11 Course Learning Outcomes S Knowledge and Understandi ng 1 Use creative and exploratory design practice across a range of scales to critically respond to a defined brief for future living.
-2 Critically respond to the need Is and requirements of different users and ways of living in the design and production of place 3 nitations of appropriate materials, fabrication, manufacturing techniques and structures and systems for the design and making of new homes.
+11 Course Learning Outcomes 11 Knowledge and Understandir Knowledge and Understandin IG 1 Use creative and exploratory design practice across a range of scales to critically respond to a defined brief for future living.
+2 Critically respond to the need s and requirements of different users and ways of living in the design and production of place es to live.
+3 • itations of appropriate materials, fabrication, manufacturing techniques and structures and systems for the design and making of new homes.
 4 Explore and critique historical, political, economic and contextual factors related to how we live now and into the future.
-5 Apply creative thinking skills and approaches to design problems and/or opportunities that combine theoretical, conceptual and pragmatic considerations related to design of future homes.
-6 Critically evaluate and select appropriate design methods and processes for self-selected or client-led design briefs.
-7 Analyse design precedents and the work of peers through critical appreciation of the relationship between design process, technology, contextual conditions and user needs.
-8 Exercise knowledge and skills required to set up and sustain a design-related business.
-9 Apply practical and technical knowledge in the production of creative work, utilising industry relevant equipment and processes and hands on practical making.
-Skills and other attributes 10 Communicate design concepts and outcomes to specialist and non-specialist audiences using analogue and digital written, visual and oral formats.
-11 vork effectively in an interdisciplinary professional context.
+5 Apply creative thinking skills and approaches to design problems and/or opportunities that • combine theoretical, conceptual and pragmatic considerations related to design of future homes.
+6 5 appropriate design methods and processes for self-selected or 7 client-led design briefs. ad the work of peers through critical expression of the relationship 1 Analyse design precedents and the work of peers through critical appreciation of the relationship between design process, technology, contextual conditions and user needs.
+8 9 Exercise knowledge and skills required to set up and sustain a design-related business.
+3 Apply practical and technical knowledge in the production of creative work, utilising industry relevant equipment and processes and hands on practical making.
+Skills and other attributes 10 ts and outcomes to specialist and non-specialist audiences using analogue and digital written, visual and oral formats.
+11 Collaborate with others and work effectively in an interdisciplinary professional context.
 12 Utilise objective, analytical approaches to support evidence-based research and practice.
 13 Develop and exercise professional and ethical behavioural approaches.